pytexas/pytexas.github.io/docs/blog/posts/2024-august-meetup-rca.md

 ### Requiring verification for video permissions

-After discussing with a member Python Discord team, we may implement a system similar to theirs.
+After discussing with a member of the Python Discord team, we may implement a system similar to theirs.
 To gain access to certain features in the Discord, you have to engage with the community X amount in Y time frame, and the engagement has to be meaningful, not spam.
 Luckily, their bot is open-source, so we will be